ArtifactDB/gobbler/README.md

 On success, the latest version is updated and a JSON formatted file will be created in `responses` with the `status` property set to `SUCCESS`.

+### Reindexing a version (admin)

+Administrators of a Gobbler instance can directly reindex the contents of a version directory, regenerating the various `..manifest` and `..links` files.
+This is useful for correcting the Gobbler internal files after manual changes to the user-supplied files.
+It also allows for more efficient bulk uploads where administrators can write directly to the Gobbler registry and then generate the internal files afterwards, thus avoiding an unnecessary copy from the staging directory.

+To trigger a reindexing job, create a file with the `request-reindex_version-` prefix.
+This file should be JSON-formatted with the following properties:

+- `project`: string containing the name of the project.
+- `asset`: string containing the name of the asset.
+- `version`: string containing the name of the version.

+On success, the internal files will be created.

+Note that the reindexing process assumes that the `..summary` file is already present for this version directory.
+It will not modify this file so as to respect the original uploader's identity, time of upload, probational status, etc.

+The reindexing process will not update the project usage as the current usage will likely be incorrect after manual changes to the version directory's contents.
+Similarly, reindexing will not update the latest version for the asset, as the `..summary` files have not changed.
+Administrators should refresh these statistics manually as described above after all modifications to the registry are complete.

 ### Deleting content (admin)

 Administrators have the ability to delete files from the registry.